 **This post originally appeared years ago.
-The topic is very relevant today and especially for the upcoming weeks as well!
+The topic is very relevant today and for the upcoming weeks!
 We hope everyone is enjoying a safe, healthy holiday season.
-Things are looking up for a better 2021!
+Things are looking up for a better 2023!

 The holiday season is upon us once again.
 The holidays are stressful for everyone, not just for individuals and couples that have been diagnosed with infertility, and may be going through treatment for infertility.
 However, the holiday season is a time frame that can be a land mine of opportunity for ramping up the already painful emotions that are part of the journey to build your family.
 If you are reading this now, it is possible that what got you through last Thanksgiving and Christmas or Chanukah was the vision of a baby to celebrate the season with next year.
 And here you are again….

 First of all, my sympathies are with you.
 Having personally been through several holiday seasons in my journey to become a parent, I know how you feel, and I would not wish anyone else to experience the same.
 Unfortunately, it is an all too common experience.
 Although you cannot make painful emotions disappear miraculously, you can plan ahead and brace yourself for what you know is going to be difficult.
 In doing so, you can ease your pain and improve your chances of finding some joy during the holiday season.